raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- task ---

 **Test:** Run your code again.
-Your program will light up with your sensed color instantly, and then loop smoothly back and forth for an animated display!
+Your program will display your sensed color instantly, and then loop back and forth for an animated display.

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 If you would like to have more than two frames in your animation, you must make sure that the program will run for no more than 30 seconds.
-For example, if you have 9 images that each display for 1 second, you must change your `for` loop to repeat 3 times (9 * 3 = 27 seconds)
+For example, if you have 10 images that each display for 1 second, you must change your `for` loop to repeat 3 times (10 * 3 = 30 seconds)
 </p>

 --- task ---
-**Debug**
+**Check for errors**

 My code has a syntax error or doesn't change frames:
 - Check that your `for` loop code matches the indentation in the example.